hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/WebSocketServerUpgrade.md

     }
 }
 ```
 You should not use unstructured Tasks to manage your WebSockets.
-If you use an unstructured Task it is harder to control the lifecycle of these Tasks.
+If you use an unstructured Task you increase the likelyhood of processing a WebSocket connection that has already been closed.

 ### Frames and messages